 Who does the new indoor heat stress standard apply to?

-With exceptions, this heat standard applies to all indoor work areas where the temperature equals or exceeds 82°F when workers are present.
+With exceptions, the new Cal OSHA heat stress law applies to all indoor work areas where the temperature equals or exceeds 82°F when workers are present.
 It does not apply to outdoor working conditions that fall under the scope and application of California Code of Regulations title 8, section 3395.

-What are the exceptions to the new indoor heat stress rule?
+What are the exceptions to the new indoor heat stress regulation?

 The indoor heat safety standard does not apply to: